-We examined the data used by management in determining the provision for abusive clauses and the analysis performed by management to assess the required level of provision.
+We examined the data used by management in determining the provision for allegedly abusive clauses and the analysis performed by management to assess the required level of provision.

 We tested the accuracy of the nature, categorisation and history of claim volumes and settlement amounts.
-We then assessed whether the key assumptions underpinning the provision calculation, including future claim volumes and settlement amounts, were appropriate by developing and using our own model to assess the required level of provision and comparing the output to management's assessment.
+We then assessed whether the key assumptions underpinning the provision calculation, including future claim volumes and settlement amounts, were appropriate by developing and using our own model to assess the level of provision and compared the output to management's assessment.

-In doing so we considered the inherent uncertainty in the estimate of the required level of provision, especially in the light of the impact on future claims volumes following the recent publicity around the Proposed Swiss Franc Law.
+In doing so, we considered the inherent uncertainty in the estimate of the required level of provision.
 This uncertainty could ultimately result in significantly different amounts being required to settle the obligation from those calculated by management.
-However, in our view management's assessment is within a reasonable range of possible outcomes in the context of the high degree of uncertainty which exists around these claims.
+However, in our view management's assessment is within a reasonable range of